What should I tell my care team before I take this medication?

 What should I watch for while using this medication?

 Talk to your care team if you use tobacco products.
 Changes to your treatment plan may be needed.
 Tobacco increases the risk of getting a blood clot or having a stroke while you are taking this medication.
-This risk is higher if you are over the age of 35.
+This risk is higher if you are 35 years or older.

 The tablet shell for some brands of this medication does not dissolve.
+This is normal.
 The tablet shell may appear whole in the stool.
 This is not a cause for concern.
-If you see something that resembles a tablet in your stool, talk to your care team.
+Talk to your care team if this occurs.

 What are the most serious risks of this medication?